Learn about Microsoft feedback for your organization

 - Date Submitted Date and time we got the feedback.

-- User Id Azure Active directory Id or email address of the authenticated user submitting the feedback.
+- User Id Microsoft Entra ID or email address of the authenticated user submitting the feedback.
 Anonymous feedback is allowed but not shown in this view.

 - User Email If the user is ok with providing their email address for follow-up.